Heather J. Ross

-Heather Joan Ross is professor of medicine at the University of Toronto in Ontario, Canada.
-Ross is a scientific lead for the Ted Rogers Centre for Heart Research, the director of the Ted Rogers Centre of Excellence in Heart Function and Director of the Cardiac Transplant Program at Toronto General Hospital.
-She has been the president of the Canadian Cardiovascular Society and the Canadian Society of Transplantation.
+Heather Joan Ross is Professor of Medicine at the University of Toronto in Ontario, Canada.
+Currently, Ross is a scientific lead for the Ted Rogers Centre for Heart Research and holds the Loretta A. Rogers Chair in Heart Function.
+She was previously the Head of Cardiology at the Peter Munk Cardiac Centre (2019-2025) and held the Pfizer Chair in Cardiovascular Research at the University of Health Network (2019-2025).
+Additionally, her past leadership roles include directing the Ted Rogers Centre of Excellence in Heart Function (2010-2018) and the Cardiac Transplant Program (1997-2018) at Toronto General Hospital, as well as the serving as the president of the Canadian Cardiovascular Society and the president of the Canadian Society of Transplantation.

 Education and early life

 Ross was born in Montreal, Quebec, Canada.
 At age 11, she did a 100 km bicycle trip and since has been a parachutist, a mountain biker, a rock-climber, a skier and a triathlete.
 She credits her grandfather and patients for motivating her to exercise and coined the slogan "your life is worth one hour a day".
 After attending Queen's University for an undergraduate degree in biology, she went to the University of British Columbia for her medical degree and Dalhousie University for her specialization in cardiology.
 She completed a postdoctoral fellowship in heart failure/heart transplantation at Stanford University.
 In addition, she studied bioethics, obtaining a master's degree at the University of Toronto.

 Ross is a multi-instrumentalist, learning to play the saxophone, guitar and harmonica at a young age.
 She is currently the lead vocalist of an R&B band called "The Marginal Donors".
 The band includes two of University Health Network's transplant surgeons, Dr. Mark Cattral and Dr. Paul Greig.